Getting Started | International Students

 Mt.
 San Jacinto College does not have any on-campus housing nor do we maintain a listing of housing within the community; however, apartments are readily available and are reasonably priced.

 The Department of Immigrations and Naturalization of the United States government is very concerned with the legality of F-visa students in this country.
 For this reason they require that the students, at the time of arrival in the US, show a valid passport as well as the I-20 form from the college he/she is planning to attend.
 At this time an I-94 (Arrival-Departure record) will be stapled to the passport.

 Mt.
 San Jacinto College will accept transfer students from other institutions in the United States but prior to transfer, a student must attend the college that issued the I-20.

 Requirements for Admission

-- Provide copy of visa and information pages from passport or your birth certificate.
+- Provided copy of visa and information pages from passport or your birth certificate

-- Provide proof of TB test and other immunizations.
+- Provided proof of TB test and other immunizations

-- If transferring, provided a copy of front and back of the I-94 form, visa and information pages from passport, a copy of the front and back of the I-20 from previous school and a Letter of Transfer from that school.
+- If transferring, provided a copy of front and back of the I-94 form, visa and information pages from passport, a copy of the front and back of the I-20 from previous school and a (letter of Transfer included in packet) from that school.